25 Ways to Keep Your Ducks Healthy and Prevent Disease

 • Rotten, moldy, or rancid foods

-Click here to read about healthy, nutritious treats for ducks and chickens.
+Click here to read about what ducks can and can’t eat.

 9. Provide sufficient calcium